What Makes New Orleans So Fun? These Experiences Say It All

 The menu at Café du Monde is short and to the point: beignets (warm squares of fried dough topped with powdered sugar) and café au lait.
 As a nod to variety, it’s also possible to order your café au lait iced or frozen or have your coffee black.

 Why is this a must-do?
-Well, they’ve perfected these two menu items over the years, nowhere else in the world serves beignets as good, and the original Jackson Square location is unsurpassed for people watching.
+Well, they’ve perfected these two menu items over the years.
+Nowhere else in the world serves beignets as well, and the original Jackson Square location is unsurpassed for people watching.

 See Why Bourbon Street is Famous